Reviewing The EWA A106 Pro Mini Bluetooth Speaker

 The Bottom Line

-EWA’s A106 Pro is one of the best selling mini Bluetooth speakers online for a good reason.
+EWA’s A106 Pro is one of the best-selling mini Bluetooth speakers online.
 It produces clear and detailed audio while being smaller than a shot glass.
-The speaker’s upward firing driver produces impressive dispersion of sound while the IP67 waterproofing makes it well-suited to outdoor use.
+The speaker’s upward-firing driver produces impressive sound dispersion, while the IP67 waterproofing makes it well-suited for outdoor use.

 Build & Design